LegendsOfXania/QuestJournalExtension/README.md

 journal:
   menu:
     main:
-# The name of the menu (Support MiniMessage and PlaceholderAPI)
-      title: Journal de quêtes
+      title: Quests Journal
       buttons:
         active:
-# The name of the item, support MiniMessage (yes, I'M FRENCH)
-          name: <green>Voir les quêtes actives
+          name: <green>See all actives quests
 # The type of the item
           type: GREEN_BANNER
 # The Custom Model Data of the item.
-Set to 0 if it doesn't have any
+Set to 0 if it doesn't have any.
           model-data: 0
 # The place of the item in the Menu
           place: 20
         inactive:
-          name: <yellow>Voir les quêtes inactives
+          name: <yellow>See all inactives quests
           type: YELLOW_BANNER
           model-data: 0
           place: 22
         completed:
-          name: <gray>Voir les quêtes complétées
+          name: <gray>See all completed quests
           type: GRAY_BANNER
           model-data: 0
           place: 24